 If you’re running things as an LLC, you’re not the business.
 You’re a member/owner.
 If the LLC makes $80,000 and has $20,000 in business expenses, the LLCs profits are $60,000.
 What if you decide to live frugally and you only pull $30,000 of the $60,000 out of the business as a “distribution”?
 You still pay tax on the $60,000 in profits.
 The business passes through its profits (all of its profits), to you.

-You’ll hear people that don’t know, acting like they do know, and they’ll say something like, “Yeah, just don’t take as much of a distribution and you can keep your taxes low.”
+You’ll hear people who don’t know, acting like they do know, and they’ll say something like, “Yeah, just don’t take as much of a distribution and you can keep your taxes low.”
 Wrong.
-When you’re dealing with a pass-through entity such as an LLC, you’re taxed on profits.
+When you’re dealing with a pass-through entity such as a LLC, you’re taxed on profits.
 The IRS doesn’t care about what you took out of the business.

 The Self-Employment (SE) Tax